Engee documentation

 Initial states

-The implementation orients the shift registers from left to right, with the generating polynomial ( ), initial states, and mask output defined in descending order.
-Specifically, .
+The implementation orients the shift registers from left to right, while the generating polynomial ( ), the initial states and the mask output are determined in descending order.
+In particular, .

-When trying to model and compare results from the literature, you need to understand whether your source uses the same convention or a mirror image of that convention and are defined in ascending order.
+When trying to model and compare the results from the literature, you should understand whether your source uses the same convention or a mirror image of that convention and whether they are defined in ascending order.

-*Shift of the starting point of the PN-sequence.
+Offset of the starting point of the PN sequence

-To shift the starting point of a PN sequence, specify the Output mask vector (or scalar shift value) parameters as:
+To shift the starting point of the PN sequence, specify the parameter Output mask vector (or scalar shift value) how:

 • An integer representing the length of the shift.

-The by default value 0 of the Output mask vector (or scalar shift value) parameter, corresponds to no shift.
-As shown in the LFSR shift register diagram in Simple shift register generator, there is no shift when the only connection is along the arrow labelled .
+Default value 0 the parameter Output mask vector (or scalar shift value), corresponds to the absence of a shift.
+As shown in the diagram of the LFSR shift register in Simple shift register generator, there is no shift when the only connection occurs along the arrow indicated by .

-This table shows the shift that occurs by setting the Output mask vector (or scalar shift value) parameters to 0 compared to a positive integer .
+This table shows the shift that occurs when set for the parameter Output mask vector (or scalar shift value) meaning 0 compared to a positive integer .

 T = 0